 My 91 laser seems to do the same thing, not moving its just pushing air, when im actually driving is when it heats up and actually blows warm air. and i checked my thermostat so in my case thats not the issue

 Might have some blockage in your coolant system.

 if it's not the thermostat, it can either be some blocking in the colling system or air in it

-The first time that it happened, I had a small pinhole leak in one of the lines and the coolant leaked out once it was up to temp and the lines were pressurized.
+I have had this happen a couple times.
+Actually, it happened just two hours ago coming to work The first time that it happened, I had a small pinhole leak in one of the lines and the coolant leaked out once it was up to temp and the lines were pressurized.
 I checked the system with a coolant system pressure tester and found the leak.
 I replaced the line, refilled the coolant, bled the system of air (running with the cap off, filling up the overflow tank) and made sure that the thermostat opened.
 It happened again this morning, and it was a gusher!
 I know what I'm doing tonight The reason that the temp fluctuates, as far as I can figure out, is that there is still coolant being pushed through the system as the rpm increases to flow to the heater core, just not enough to flow at idle or low rpms.
 Happy leak fixing

 EDIT: Just re-read the problem.
 Oops.